 1. Identifying and treating the transactions the right way

-Your ERP/accounting system should be able to classify transactions as:
+Your accounting system should be able to classify transactions as:

 - Business to Business (B2B)

 All invoices will have to be generated in the standard e-invoice format.
 Each invoice will have a unique Invoice Reference Number (IRN), which will be generated and validated by the Invoice Registration Portal (IRP).
 Your ERP will have to help you generate the e-invoice, convert it to the JSON file format and upload it to the IRP individually for validation.